mattybwoy/React-ToDo/README.md

+## Objective
 First project based on using React.
 A one page to-do list, new tasks can be added with a checkbox and list can be reset.

+## Progress
+- Tasks can be added
+- Checkboxes have been added next to each task
+- Awesome font icons have been imported into project
+- Some CSS has been implemented

+## Testing
+Testing framework - Jest
 6 tests passing currently.

-Testing framework - Jest

-Improvements
+## Improvements
  - CSS
  - Save state with local storage
  - Remaining tasks counter function
+ - Individual delete function for each task
+ - Editing of current tasks

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).